Idina Menzel: Film actress (2017–present)

 She also starred in American Murderer directed by Matthew Gentile.
 During the ongoing time of the COVID-19 pandemic, Menzel created and launched a brand new YouTube web series for children entitled Idina's Treehouse.
 The series featured Menzel from her treehouse out in her Los Angeles home that originally was built for her son Walker Nathaniel Diggs.
 It features a full set of songs, stories, and appearances from Menzel's family and friends.
 In 2024, alongside Chenoweth, Menzel made a cameo appearance during the "One Short Day" sequence in the first of the two-part film adaptation of Wicked.

-Menzel is slated to star alongside Millie Bobbie Brown Amrit Kaur, Julian Dennison, Ben Jackson Walker, Brec Bassinger, and Margo Martindale in Netflix's forthcoming romantic comedy, Just Picture It.
+Menzel is slated to star alongside Millie Bobby Brown, Amrit Kaur, Julian Dennison, Ben Jackson Walker, Brec Bassinger, and Margo Martindale in Netflix's forthcoming romantic comedy, Just Picture It.

 Artistry

 Voice and influences

 Menzel identifies singer Barbra Streisand (pictured) as one of her main musical influences, to whom she has often been compared vocally.

 Menzel possesses a mezzo-soprano vocal range that spans approximately three octaves.
 For the Pittsburgh Post-Gazette, Sharon Eberson wrote that Menzel's voice "could be categorized as coquettish to flat-out belter and everything in between—and with a stage presence to match—she usually is labeled a mezzo-soprano.
 But why pigeonhole someone so intriguingly offbeat?"
 Eberson observed that she "interprets songs as much as an actress as a singer," believing, "therein lies her connection to the music and her fans."
 Describing Menzel as a loud soprano similar to Broadway actress Ethel Merman, Stephen Holden of The New York Times wrote "The sound she creates when she belts ... is a primal cry embedded in her being that insists that we listen and pay attention."
 Holden observed that her voice can alternate between "babyish and demanding, or it can sound grand and imperial" depending on the song choice.
 According to Andrew Gans of Playbill, Menzel has "one of the most unique voices of her generation, a pliable alto that can be sweet and girlish in its middle register and then easily soar to pop-influenced top notes way above high C." Frozen songwriter Kristen Anderson-Lopez described Menzel's voice as "a warm hug" with "this warmth and this vulnerability down low.
 And then, as you bring her higher and higher, she gets stronger and stronger, and more powerful.
 She just reaches into your soul when she's singing these big, giant songs."